joseeden/All-Things-DevOps/pages/002-Becoming-a-Cloud-Architect/030-BIOS.md

 The POST figures out what hardware is on the computer.
 So it happens before the BIOS initializes any hardware or loads up essential drivers.
 If there is an issue with anything at that point, there is no way to display it on the screen, since things like the video driver haven't been loaded.

 Instead, the computer can usually produce a series of beeps, almost like Morse code, which will help identify the problem.
 Different manufacturers have different beep codes.

-So, if your computer successfully boots up, you may hear a single beep.
+- If your computer successfully boots up, you may hear a single beep.

-If you hear two beeps, it could mean a POST error.
+- If you hear two beeps, it could mean a POST error.

-Play video starting at :3:4 and follow transcript3:04 It's best to refer to your motherboard manual to find out what each code means.
+It's best to refer to your motherboard manual to find out what each code means.
 Also, you should know that not all machines have built-in speakers, so don't worry if your computer boots without a beep.

 If it does have a built-in speaker, being able to distinguish what the beep codes mean is an extremely helpful tool when troubleshooting boot issues.